jangroth/aws-certification-notes/solutions-architect-professional.md

 process reads events from the queue and runs your function.
   * Lambda manages the function's asynchronous invocation queue and attempts to retry failed events automatically.
 If the function returns an error, Lambda attempts to run it two more times
+  * For retries, Lambda needs to be idempotent
+  * You can also configure Lambda to send an invocation record to another service.
+    * Lambda supports the following **destinations** for asynchronous invocation: SQS, SNS, AWS Lambda, EventBridge
+    * The invocation record contains details about the request and response in JSON format.
+You can configure separate destinations for events that are processed successfully, and events that fail all processing attempts.
+Alternatively, you can configure an SQS queue or SNS topic as a dead letter queue for discarded events.
+For dead-letter queues, Lambda only sends the content of the event, without details about the response.
-  * When all attempts to process an asynchronous invocation fail, Lambda can send the event to an Amazon SQS queue or an Amazon SNS topic.
+  * When all attempts to process an asynchronous invocation fail, Lambda can send the event to an Amazon SQS queue or an Amazon SNS topic (DLQ).
+    * Less information than *destinations*, not recommended any more by AWS
   * -> S3, SNS, SES, CloudFormation, CloudWatch Logs & Events, CodeCommit, Config
 * An **event source mapping** is an AWS Lambda resource that reads from an event source and invokes a Lambda function.
-  * -> Kinesis, DynamoDB, SQS
+  * -> Kinesis Data Streams, DynamoDB Streams, SQS, SQS FIFO
+  * Common denominator: records need to be polled from the source
+  * All records are respect ordering properties except for SQS standard
+  * If your function returns an error, the entire batch is reprocessed until success
+    * Kinesis, DynamoDB Stream: stop shard processing
+    * SQS FIFO: stop, unless a SQS DLQ has been defined
+    * Need to make sure your Lambda function is idempotent
+  * Supports SQS and SNS as *destination* for  discarded event batches

 <a name="5_6_3_2"></a>
 #### [↖](#5_6)[↑](#5_6_3_1)[↓](#5_6_3_3) Function Scaling